VilcsiTH/harder-hotwire/README.md

 Player needs to be able to make keys from something after all.

 ## Links and Copyrights
-Development repository on GitHub: https://github.com/openzomboid/harder-hotwire
+Original development repository on GitHub: https://github.com/openzomboid/harder-hotwire
 License: GPL-3.0 (see LICENSE file).